ndimatteo/HULL/README.md

 ### Sanity
 `sanity start` in the `/studio` folder to start the studio locally
    - Your Sanity Studio should be running on [http://localhost:3333](http://localhost:3333)
+> ⚠️ **Note** <br />For all your singleton docs, you must comment out the `__experimental_actions` line for their corresponding schema after a fresh install in order to make changes.
+Once you publish the initial singleton, you should uncomment the `__experimental_actions` line to return it to a true "singleton".

 # 🚀 Deployment